katajakasa/SDL_kitchensink/README.md

 ## 4. FAQ

-* Q: Why SDL_kitchensink ?
+### Q: Why SDL_kitchensink ?
-* A: Because pulling major blob of library code like ffmpeg feels like bringing in a whole house with its kitchensink and everything to the project.
+A: Because pulling major blob of library code like ffmpeg feels like bringing in a whole house with its kitchensink and everything to the project.
 Also, it sounded funny.
 Also, SDL_ffmpeg is already reserved :(

-* Q: Documentation ?
+### Q: Documentation ?
-* A: None yet.
+A: None yet.
 Maybe more doxygen later.

-* Q: Encoding ?
+### Q: Encoding ?
-* A: Not going to happen.
+A: Not going to happen.
 Decoding and playback only.

+5. Examples

+Please see examples directory.
+You can also take a look at unittests for some help.
+Note that examples are NOT meant for any kind of real life use; they are only meant to show simple use cases for the library.